 Jesus can be our Sabbath rest in part because He is "Lord of the Sabbath" (Matthew 12:8).
 As God incarnate, He decides the true meaning of the Sabbath because He created it, and He is our Sabbath rest in the flesh.
 When the Pharisees criticized Him for healing on the Sabbath, Jesus reminded them that even they, sinful as they were, would not hesitate to pull a sheep out of a pit on the Sabbath.
 Because He came to seek and save His sheep who would hear His voice (John 10:3,27) and enter into the Sabbath rest He provided by paying for their sins, He could break the Sabbath rules.
 He told the Pharisees that people are more important than sheep and the salvation He provided was more important than rules.
 By saying, "The Sabbath was made for man, not man for the Sabbath" (Mark 2:27), Jesus was restating the principle that the Sabbath rest was instituted to relieve man of his labors, just as He came to relieve us of our attempting to achieve salvation by our works.
 We no longer rest for only one day, but forever cease our laboring to attain God’s favor.
 Jesus is our rest from works now, just as He is the door to heaven, where we will rest in Him forever.

 There is no other Sabbath rest besides Jesus.
 He alone satisfies the requirements of the Law, and He alone provides the sacrifice that atones for sin.
 He is God’s plan for us to cease from the labor of our own works.
 We dare not reject this one-and-only Way of salvation (John 14:6).
 God’s reaction to those who choose to reject His plan is seen in Numbers 15.
 A man was found gathering sticks on the Sabbath day, in spite of God’s plain commandment to cease from all labor on the Sabbath.
 This transgression was a known and willful sin, done with unblushing boldness in broad daylight, in open defiance of the divine authority.
-"And Jehovah said to Moses, ‘The man shall surely be put to death’" (v.
-35).
+“Then the LORD said to Moses, ‘The man must die.
+The whole assembly must stone him outside the camp’” (verse 35).
 So it will be to all who reject God’s provision for our Sabbath rest in Christ.
-"How shall we escape if we neglect so great a salvation?"
+“How shall we escape if we neglect so great a salvation?”
 (Hebrews 2:3).